ajuno-labs/jamc-web/CONTRIBUTING.md

 # Contributing to JAMC

 Thank you for your interest in contributing!
-This project is a Next.js application with a PostgreSQL database and an optional Python similarity service.
-Below are guidelines to get your environment ready and to submit changes.

 ## Setup Options